Initial Child Protection Conferences

 The report should be provided to parents and older children (to the extent that it is believed to be in their interests) at least 2 working days in advance of the Initial Child Protection Conference to enable any factual inaccuracies to be identified, amended and areas of disagreement noted.
 Comments or suggestions made by the child/parents as a result of seeing the report must be included or conveyed verbally to the conference.

-In exceptional circumstances where confidential information cannot be shared with the child or parent(s) beforehand, the social worker should seek guidance from their manager, who may wish to consult the Conference Chair.
+In exceptional circumstances where confidential information cannot be shared with the child or parent(s) beforehand, the Lead Practitioner should seek guidance from their manager, who may wish to consult the Conference Chair.

 Where necessary, the reports should be translated into the relevant language or medium, taking account of the language and any sensory or learning difficulties of the child/parents.